robbert-harms/MOT/docs/install.rst

     > pip install pyopencl

 If this completes without errors, PyOpenCL is installed.
-If you get compilation errors, please set the following environment variables according to your system and try again:
+If you get compilation errors, please set the INCLUDE and LIB environment variables according to your system and try again, e.g. for the CUDA 8 SDK use:

 .. code-block:: none